ralgar/homelab/docs/environments/production.md

 ### Creating a backup

 There is generally no need to manually create backups, they are performed automatically every night at 4:00am.
-If you do need to take a manual backup for any reason, you can simply start the systemd service.
+If you do need to take a manual backup, you can either start the systemd service or use the `backupctl` command.

 1. SSH into the instance.